ngcp-project/ngcp-project.github.io/src/content/docs/gcs/User Interface/State Management/zustand-stores.md

 With the `.subscribe()` method, Zustand is listening for any changes to the state.
 When a change is found, it assigns the new state into the store.

 Lastly, we'll need this line at the bottom.
-This will be explained in [A Pitful of Zustand](#a-pitful-of-zustand).
+This will be explained in [A Pitfall of Zustand](#a-pitfall-of-zustand).

 ```typescript
 export const exampleStore: DeepReadonly<ExampleStore> =